MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 - SqlPackage shows the location of files with a "C:\\" prefix.

 #### Sqlcmd/BCP & ODBC
 - If you have an older version of SQL Server Command Line tools (mssql-tools) and the ODBC Driver (msodbcsql), you might have installed a custom unixODBC Driver Manager (unixODBC-utf16).
-This could casue a potential conflict as we no longer use a custom driver manager.
+This could cause a potential conflict as we no longer use a custom driver manager.

     - **Resolution**: On Ubuntu and SLES, the conflict will be resolved automatically.
 When prompted if you would like to uninstall the existing unixODBC Driver Manager, type 'y' and proceed with the installation.
 On RedHat, you will have to remove the existing unixODBC Driver Manager manually using `yum remove unixODBC-utf16 unixODBC-utf16-devel` and retry the install.